Who Should Use this Tutorial?

 If you do not use the DEM partition, use any RDMLX enabled, multilingual partition and ensure the Personnel System files have been imported

 In order to use the LANSA Integrator Tutorials, you must install Integrator Studio and the User Agent.
-For further information, refer to Install Other Features in the Install or Upgrade LANSA on Windows Guide.
+For further information, refer to LANSA Integrator Install and Set up in the Install or Upgrade LANSA on Windows Guide.

 Some tutorials are run using JSMDIRECT which requires an installed HTTP Server.
 Refer to JSMDIRECT for information.